luci/recipes-py/doc/walkthrough.md

     $ scripts/slave/recipes.py run hello

 *** promo
-Note: every recipe execution (e.g. build on buildbot) emits a step log called `run_recipe` on the `setup_build` step which provides a precise invocation for `recipes.py` correlating exactly with the current recipe invocation.
+Note: every recipe execution (e.g. build) emits a step log called `run_recipe` on the `setup_build` step which provides a precise invocation for `recipes.py` correlating exactly with the current recipe invocation.
 This is useful to locally repro a failing build without